May 2022 Canadian derecho: Aftermath

 The storm was the sixth-costliest event in Canadian history.
+It was also the most damaging storm ever experienced in Hydro Ottawa history, surpassing the January 1998 North American ice storm and the 2018 Ottawa tornadoes.

 The municipal governments of Uxbridge and Clarence-Rockland declared local states of emergency on May 21.
 Peterborough declared a state of emergency on May 25.
 Ottawa did not declare a state of emergency; mayor Watson stated that the city had enough resources to handle the situation and that declaring a state of emergency would only amount to a symbolic gesture.

 Due to the extensive infrastructure damage and large number of fallen trees, at least a quarter of outages in the hardest hit areas continued more than four days.
 Ottawa Hydro restored power to just over half its customers after one week.
 Three hundred Ottawa-area customers were still without power at the beginning of June.
 Some rural and remote Hydro One customers in the Perth, Bancroft, and Tweed areas remained without power for multiple weeks.

 Forty percent of Quebec hydro outages continued two days after the storm hit.
 Five percent of customers lost power for more than a week.

 Rogers and Bell reported widespread internet and television service outages in Ottawa and the surrounding area, but did not provide information on when service would return.
 Outages were also reported across southern Ontario.

 Due to the Victoria Day holiday, most schools were able to open normally on Tuesday, although a few remained closed because they were still without power.

 The National Capital Commission (NCC) greenbelt lost thousands of trees during the derecho, with every greenbelt sector affected.
 It was the first time the entire NCC greenbelt was closed.
 Some trails were still closed as of August 25.
-Red pine logs resulting from the fallen trees can be salvaged at no cost by the public, requiring only a land access permit.
+Red pine logs resulting from the fallen trees could be salvaged at no cost by the public, requiring only a land access permit.